Bust of António Pedro

 The bust of António Pedro (busto de António Pedro) is a bronze sculpture in Lisbon, Portugal, placed in the Mário Soares Garden, within the neighbourhood of Campo Grande in the civil parish of Alvalade.
 It is dedicated to António Pedro, one of the most acclaimed Portuguese actors of the 19th century.
 The sculpture was designed by Costa Motta, and unveiled on 23 July 1959.

 History

 The sculpture was proposed by the Lisbon City Council, designed by Costa Motta, and unveiled on 23 July 1959.

 Design

 The monument consists of a bronze bust of António Pedro in a suit, placed on a stone pedestal.
 It features the following inscription: "Actor António Pedro; 1836–1889".
-It is located in the southern part of the Jardim Mário Soares.
+It is located in the southern part of the Mário Soares Garden.